Pricing Strategy

 That does not mean every site needs agency-level budgets.
 It does mean buyers should understand what they are paying for, what gets left out of cheap packages, and which costs recur after launch.

-What you are actually paying for
+What are you actually paying for in a website?

 • design and front-end build quality